Take a tour of Flexible Variance mode

 Mode: This menu lets you change the mode, which is a pre-defined view of data that displays particular columns in the grid.
 Currently, Other modes is the only option in the menu, and it takes you back to the previous mode you were on.

-Period 1, Period 2, and Period (breakdown): Similar to the menu that lets you change the period (timeframe) that applies to the data in the grid, these menus are the foundation of Flexible Variance mode.
+Period 1, Period 2, and Period (breakdown): Similar to the menu that lets you (timeframe) that applies to the data in the grid, these menus are the foundation of Flexible Variance mode.
 Firstly, select any two periods to compare and calculate the variance in the grid.
 You're not restricted to a current and previous period.
 Then select one of those periods (or another period) to add the applicable period columns to the grid.
 You then get a breakdown of the data for detailed analysis, allowing you to see if it’s trending in the right direction.